shubhamjha55/shubhamjha55/README.md

 <!-- Introduction -->
 🔭 **About Me**
 <p>
-  Hi, I'm Shubham, a passionate self-taught coder with a love for backend development and a strong focus on building scalable applications.
-I have experience working with Microsoft's tech stack, including .NET, C#, TypeScript, ReactJS, Azure, SQL Server & Cosmos DB.
+  Hi, I'm Shubham, a passionate coder with a love for backend development and a strong focus on building scalable applications.
+I have experience working with Microsoft's tech stack, including Spring Boot .NET, C#, TypeScript, ReactJS, Azure, SQL Server & Mongo DB.
 </p>

 🌱 **Current Focus**